-The Swiss Young Academy networks young researchers from a wide range of scientific disciplines and universities and creates an inspiring environment for inter- and

-Swiss Academies of Arts and Sciences (a+) · General Secretariat transdisciplinary exchange and innovative ideas.
+The Swiss Young Academy networks young researchers from a wide range of scientific disciplines and universities and creates an inspiring environment for inter- and transdisciplinary exchange and innovative ideas.
 Its members are the representatives of Swiss science in the national and international context and are regarded as the young voice of the Swiss Academies of Arts and Sciences.
+The Swiss Young Academy belongs to the network of the Swiss Academies of Arts and Sciences.